ELLIOTTCABLE/Miscellany/University/PSYC222/paper_notes.markdown

 Feedback:
  - ‘fix header’ ???
+ - alphabetize sources

+ - reduce unnecessary stylistic emphasis
+ * no exclamation points
+ * expand a couple acronyms
  - remove redundancies
- - no exclamation points
- - expand a couple acronyms
- - reduce unnecessary stylistic emphasis

  - get rid of all 1st-person
- - get rid of reference to ‘lay-people’
+ * get rid of reference to ‘lay-people’
- - missing source(?) on list of CBT-elements
+ * missing source(?) on list of CBT-elements
- - alphabetize sources

- - long. sentences.
+ * long. sentences.
-    - never more than 24 words!
+    * never more than 24 words!

  - make sure my data is never my argument